-Once the worktops are installed, you will need to apply another coat of oil to seal the surface, which should be repeated regularly over the next six to eight weeks to ensure that the wood remains in perfect condition.
+- Oil after installation: Once the countertops are installed, you will need to apply another coat of oil to seal the surface, which should be repeated regularly over the next six to eight weeks to ensure that the wood remains in perfect condition.
 You can test whether your worktop is oiled sufficiently by spraying a small amount of water onto the surface.
 If it pools rather than forming beads or droplets then it is likely you will need to apply another coat of oil.

 How to maintain wooden worktops

-1. Mop up any spillages immediately to prevent water marks forming on the wood.
+- Catch spills, especially water, quickly: Mop up any spillages immediately to prevent water marks and other stains forming on the wood.
 If water marks do occur, lightly sand the area and apply a fresh coat of oil.

-2. Do not use traditional kitchen cleaning products on your work surfaces as this can stain the wood.
+- Go (partly) au natural: Do not use traditional kitchen cleaning products on your work surfaces as this can stain the wood.
 Simply use soap and water and wipe off any remaining liquid with a dry cloth once clean.
-For stubborn stains, add a little vinegar or lemon to your cleaning solution.
+For stubborn stains, add a little vinegar or lemon to your cleaning solution as above.

-3. Re-apply oil regularly to ensure your wooden worktop remains in good condition.
+- Re-apply oil regularly: This will ensure your wooden worktop remains in good condition.

 - Careful with heat: Do not place hot pans or trays directly on to the worktop as this can burn or stain the surface.
 Include a set of hotrods on your wooden worktop, which avoids contact between hot cookware and solid wood surface.